awaemma/altshool_final_project/airflow_setup/README.md

     You should also be able to access your Postgres Database at `localhost:5432/postgres`.

+4. **How to run the Dags:**

+    Once the webserver is on, select any dag of choice and then run it by clicking on the play icon.
+The schedule within the dag is currently set to None so it has to be triggered manually.
+However, you can change this behaviour by setting the dag to automatically run at a desired time of choice, e.g @daily, @weekly e.t.c.

 ### Troubleshooting

 - **Port Conflicts**: Running `astro dev start` will start your project with the Airflow Webserver exposed at port `8080` and Postgres exposed at port `5432`.
 If you already have either of those ports allocated, you can either stop your existing Docker containers or change the port.